 Fuel pump replacement instructions

-You can replace your fuel pump and save several hundred dollars.
-But there’s gasoline involved here and some very specific procedures.
-Screw them up and you could wind up toasted to a crisp or damaging other parts that will cost more than if you had paid a shop.
+When your fuel pump fails you either have to pay a shop to do the fuel pump replacement or do it yourself.
+You can replace your fuel pump yourself and save several hundred dollars.
+But there’s gasoline involved here and some very specific safety procedures.
+Screw them up and you could wind up french fried or you could damage other parts that will cost more than if you had paid a shop.

 CAUTION: You’ll be exposing your work area to raw fuel vapor.
 You must perform this job in a well-ventilated area away from sparks and open flames.
 That means you can’t do it in a closed garage and you can’t have a space heater running nearby.